pexip/plugin-interpretation/README.md

 - When the user is connected to a interpretation room, the volume of the main room will be a 10% of the total (`listenerVolume`).
 - When the user joins a interpretation room, he will use automatically the same pin that he used for the main room.
 This means that he won't be disturbed by a dialog (`reuseListenerPin`).
 - The user role of the other participants is displayed in the roster list (`roleIndicator`).
 This service also notify its own role to other participants.
+- We only show the languages that are active in that moment (`filterActiveLanguages`).
+An active language is the one that as an interpreter (host user).

 ## Testing in local